 - Your incision requires no stitches, just a small bandage

-If you’re wondering, “What is my UFE procedure recovery going to be like?” you should be able to return to your normal, daily activities in a short amount of time.
+After Uterine Fibroid Embolization, you can return home the same day to begin your recovery.
+Most women are able to return to normal, daily activities in a short amount of time.
 During recovery, you may experience:

 - Vaginal discharge